lizmat/raku-all-modules/github/zoffixznet/perl6-Temp-Path/README.md

 path was created by this module.
-Doing `make-temp-dir.sibling: 'foo'` will still give you an `IO::Path` with `Temp::Path::AutoDel` mixed in due to how `IO::Path` methods create new objects, but *that* new object created by '.sibling' won't be deleted, because *you* created it and not the module.
+Doing `make-temp-dir.sibling: 'foo'` will still give you an `IO::Path` with `Temp::Path::AutoDel` mixed in due to how `IO::Path` methods create new objects, but *that* new object created by '.sibling' won't be deleted, when the object gets garbage collected, because *you* created it and not the module.
+Of course, when the parent directory, that was crated by this module gets deleted, all the `.siblings` on disk get removed.

 ----